Eyad-Elghonemy/NTI_Final_project_Backend/README.md

 ---

 ### `POST /analyze`
 Analyze a vehicle image and return findings + the full Gemini report.
+Proxied by the frontend at `app/api/analyze/route.ts`.

 **Body** — `multipart/form-data`